microsoft/FabricRTIWorkshop/docs/workshop.md

 ### KQL Update policies
 - This feature is also known as a mini-ETL.
 Update policies are automation mechanisms, triggered when new data is written to a table.
 They eliminate the need for external orchestration by automatically running a query to transform the ingested data and save the result to a destination table.
 -  Multiple update policies can be defined on a single table, allowing for different transformations and saving data to multiple tables simultaneously. **Target** tables can have a different schema, retention policy, and other policies than the **Source** table.
 -  The data in derived silver layer tables (targets) of our medallion architecture is inserted upon ingestion into bronze tables (sources).
 Using Kusto's update policy feature, this appends transformed rows in real-time into the target table, as data is landing in a source table.
 This can also be set to run in as a transaction, meaning if the data from bronze fails to be transformed to silver, it will not be loaded to bronze either.
->[!NOTE]
-> by default this is set to off allowing maximum throughput.
+By default this is set to off allowing maximum throughput.
 - Feature [documentation](<https://learn.microsoft.com/azure/data-explorer/kusto/management/update-policy>).

 ### KQL Materialized Views